This story is part of the Faculty’s Proud to Teach campaign, recognizing excellence and innovation in teaching across the Faculty of Medicine.

 Residents take initiative to augment their training

-Dr. Mostafa Al-Habboubi, a third-year EM resident, completed his four-week rotation in Obstetrics and Gynecology (OBGYN) but felt that he had not received enough exposure to obstetrical emergencies.
-“In a tertiary or quaternary care facility such as the McGill University Health Centre, we see pregnant women in their first trimester.
+Dr. Mostafa al-Habboubi, a third-year EM resident, completed his four-week rotation in Obstetrics and Gynecology (OBGYN) but felt that he had not received enough exposure to obstetrical emergencies.
+“In a tertiary or quaternary care facility such as the McGill University Health Centre, we see pregnant woman in their first trimester.
 But once they are in their second and third trimesters, they are seen directly at the birthing centre, so we may not see issues that they are experiencing.
 We also need to be able to identify conditions that can happen post-partum.”
 Whether in a large academic centre or a rural setting, EM residents need to act quickly and perform life-saving measures until a neonatologist or obstetrician arrives on the scene.

 To help develop their competency and approach to the management of obstetrical emergencies, Dr. Al‑Habboubi approached his program director to discuss how the EM residents can increase their OBGYN training.
 He then took the lead on coordinating a full day of multidisciplinary training at the Steinberg Centre for Simulation and Interactive Learning.
 This realistic training brought together faculty and learners from obstetrics and gynecology, emergency medicine, neonatology and nursing to allow learners to hone their technical and communication skills through teamwork and hands-on learning.